Shalun railway station

 Shalun (沙崙車站 (Shālún chēzhàn, Soa-lūn chhia-thâu)) is a railway station which opened on 2 January 2011.
-It is operated by the Taiwan Railways Administration and is a terminal station on the Shalun line, located in Gueiren District, Tainan City, Taiwan.
+It is operated by the Taiwan Railway and is a terminal station on the Shalun line, located in Gueiren District, Tainan City, Taiwan.
 It connects to the THSR Tainan Station.

 The departure time of the local train is about XX:00 and XX:30.
 It requires about 22 minutes and NT$25 from Shalun to Tainan Station.
 Similar to other stations on the line, it is equipped with multiple card-reading machines.